-We are confident that our new motorhomes, built with innovative manufacturing techniques and tested materials, make water ingress concerns unnecessary.

-We are so confident of our new motorhomes that we follow a 'Code of Practice' which gives certain guarantees to our customers, both consumers and Retailers, of financial reimbursement for remedial work costs should problems occur.
+At The Explorer Group Limited, we are confident that our new motorhomes, built with innovative manufacturing techniques and tested materials, make water ingress concerns unnecessary.
+We are so confident of our new motorhomes that we offer a six (6) Year Body Shell Integrity Guarantee which gives certain guarantees to our customers, both consumers and retailers, of financial reimbursement for remedial work costs should problems occur.